15 Life-Saving Survival Skills Most People Are Missing

 Image Credit: Shutterstock.

 Identifying edible plants can provide sustenance when food is scarce.
 Learn to recognize common edible plants in your area, such as dandelions, cattails, and chickweed.
 Always follow the Universal Edibility Test when trying unfamiliar plants.
 Remember, many plants have poisonous look-alikes, so absolute certainty is crucial.
-Foraging can provide not only food but also medicinal plants for treating ailments in the wild.
+Foraging can provide food and medicinal plants for treating ailments in the wild.

 While many people know how to fish, fewer understand the basics of hunting and trapping.
 Learn to set simple snares and pit traps.
 Understand the behavior of local wildlife and their tracks.
-Even small game like rabbits or squirrels can provide crucial protein in survival situations.
-Remember, in many areas, hunting requires licenses and has specific seasons, so always follow local laws when practicing these skills.
+Even small games like rabbits or squirrels can provide crucial protein in survival situations.
+Remember, hunting requires licenses in many areas and has specific seasons, so always follow local laws when practicing these skills.

 Dakota fire hole - bonfire in the earth